aws-samples/aws-hpc-tutorials/content/_index.md

 {{% notice warning %}}
 Sandbox were available on {{< param tutorialDate >}} for the duration of the tutorial.
-If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at sc22tutorial@amazon.com so we can follow-up with you.
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at {{< param contact >}} so we can follow-up with you.
 {{% /notice %}}

 ### Need help?

-- **Email**: you can contact us directly before, during and after the conference through this email: sc22tutorial@amazon.com
+- **Email**: you can contact us directly before, during and after the conference through this email: {{% param contact %}}

 ### Tutorial Content & Resources